delta-exchange/just-the-docs/docs/tutorials/perpetual-contracts.md

 **Funding Rate**

-$$Funding\ Rate = Max(0.05\%, Premium\ Rate) + Min(-0.05\%, Premium\ Rate)$$
+$$Funding\ Rate = Premium\ Rate$$

-The above equation results in the following outputs:
-- when Premium Rate lies between -0.05% and 0.05%, Funding Rate = 0%
-- when Premium Rate is greater than 0.05%, Funding Rate = Premium Rate - 0.05%
-- when Premium Rate is less than -0.05%, Funding Rate = Premium Rate + 0.05%

 Funding Rate is considered to be an 8-hourly interest rate and is computed every minute.
+The magnitude of Funding Rate is capped.
+Funding caps could vary from contract to contract and are availabe in the [contract specifications](https://www.delta.exchange/contracts/)

 **Funding Payment**